 #endif

-We will remove the 2 bars and leave the configuration like this:
+Remove the two slashes and leave the configuration like this:

 // Name displayed in the LCD "Ready" message and Info menu